SEARCH

 When unexpected crises occur (such as the death of a student), you may wish to invite us into your classroom or organization to provide community support.
 We can assist you in discussing the tragedy and its impact on your class or organization.
 We also welcome your interest in allowing us to provide proactive psycho-educational workshops on such topics as stress management, listening and communication skills, or other subjects relevant to your student group.

-Counseling and Career Services is staffed by professional trained counselors who are sensitive to the many issues affecting college students today.
-We provide free individual and group counseling for personal issues, career testing, and educational workshops pertaining to personal and career issues (for a list of those eligible to receive free counseling, see our "General Information" page).
-(Contact us if your academic area or department has a special request.)
+Counseling Services is staffed by professional, trained counselors that are sensitive to the many issues affecting college students today.
+We provide free individual and group counseling for personal issues, and educational workshops pertaining to personal issues (for a list of those eligible to receive free counseling, see our "General Information" page).
+Contact us if your academic area or department has a special request.

-Counseling and Career Services is open from 8 a.m.to 4:30 p.m., Monday through Friday ( including summers).
+Counseling Services is open from 8 a.m.to 4:30 p.m., Monday through Friday (including summers).
 For appointments, call (256) 782-5475 for a consultation, or to help a student schedule an initial appointment.

 Top of Page